KYVENetwork/docs/docs/validators/chain_nodes/installation.md

 **Note:** You can find the compiled binary under <code>chain/build/kyved</code>
 :::

-  After the installation is done, verify that it was successful:
+  After the download was done, verify that it was successful:

 ```bash
 ./kyved version